-I’ve been wanting to write this for a while as I feel I have a lot of experience of cafes in York, since I’ve cafe-hopped extensively during my time living in York.
-I well and truly lived up to the stereotype of an English student reading a book with a cuppa in a cafe, with the occasional piece of cake.
+I have a lot of experience of cafes in York, since I cafe-hopped extensively during my time in York.
+I well and truly lived up to the stereotype of an English student reading a book with a cup of tea in a cafe, with the occasional piece of cake.

 Filmore and Union

-Okay so it is a chain, but the Filmore in York is really nice and I just love the vibe inside as it’s pretty small so it’s never to noisy, and the large windows make it really airy and not so cramped.
+Okay so it is a chain, but the Filmore in York is really nice and I just love the vibe inside as it’s pretty small so it’s never to noisy and the large windows make it really airy.
 They also do healthier cake and beetroot lattes so at least there’s the option to be healthier, or for a pretty photo.

-There are a couple of spring espresso’s around York, and they’re a great place to get brunch, chill and grab coffee.
-The food is actually great, as is the coffee, so again another great brunch spot, especially as there are several around the city.
+There are a couple of Spring Espresso cafes in York.
+They’re a great place to get brunch, chill and grab coffee.
+The food is actually great, as is the coffee.

 Everything is made out of chocolate.
 Need I say more?
-They have every flavour of hot chocolate ever, plus more chocolate to buy, then chocolates or chocolatey cakes, AND a chocolate afternoon tea.
+They have every flavour of hot chocolate, plus more chocolate to buy, then chocolates or chocolatey cakes AND a chocolate afternoon tea.
 They also do workshops where you make more chocolate to take home with you.
-Always worth a visit, unless your lactose intolerant then this probs not for you, or don’t like chocolate in which case you NEED to go here and change your mind pls??
+Always worth a visit, unless you don’t like chocolate in which case you might not be interested or might NEED to go here and change your mind?

 What are your favourite cafes in York?